youaregod666/IMineOS-TE/README.md

 -   Error reporting system with the possibility to send information to developers
 -   Animations, wallpapers, screensavers, color schemes and huge customization possibilities
 -   Open source system API and detailed illustrated documentations

-## Project in 2023

-will get more updates.
-Installer and Updater are Done.

 ## How to install?